Department of Homeland Security Fraud Defense

 Like many other federal departments, the U.S. Department of Homeland Security (DHS) maintains an active focus on combatting fraud, waste, and abuse.
 However, with its focus on protecting national security, DHS’s efforts often target high-level offenses, and DHS investigations can present extreme risks for the individuals and businesses the Department targets.

-At Oberheiden P.C., our senior attorneys bring centuries of combined experience to representing individuals and businesses in DHS fraud matters.
+At Oberheiden P.C., our senior attorneys bring their combined experience to representing individuals and businesses in DHS fraud matters.
 We also work with a nationwide network of former federal law enforcement agents who provide advice during our clients’ cases, including a former DHS Special Agent.
 As former federal prosecutors, many of our senior attorneys have been on both sides of DHS fraud cases, and this experience provides invaluable insights when it comes to DHS fraud defense.

 Types of Fraud Investigated by DHS